anupdebnath/mikrotik-backup-to-git-script/mikrotik-pki-auth.md

 ## Step 3: Copy the Public Key to your devices

-To enable password less access, add the public key (mikrotik_key.pub) to the authorized_keys file on each target device.
+To enable passwordless access, add the public key (mikrotik_key.pub) to the authorized_keys file on each target device.

-1. For Linux devices, use SCP to copy the public key and append it to the authorized_keys file, On target device run:
+1. For Linux devices, use SCP to copy the public key and append it to the authorized_keys file.
+On the target device, run:

     ```bash
     scp mikrotik_key.pub user@linux_device_ip:~/
     cat mikrotik_key.pub >> ~/.ssh/authorized_keys
     ```

-2.  (**Optional**) For MikroTik routers, log into the target MikroTik and upload the public key file to the MikroTik router, Then log into the target router and run:
+2.  (**Optional**) For MikroTik routers, log into the target MikroTik and upload the public key file to the MikroTik router.
+Then log into the target router and run:

     ```mikrotik
     /user ssh-keys import user=admin public-key-file=mikrotik_key.pub